Jun 14, 2019

 PAT: What happens if they check African American and Caucasian?

-JAMES HIRAMOTO: If it's marked anywhere um-- there is there is no nothing that talks about percentage.
+JAMES HIRAMOTO: If it's marked anywhere, there is—there is nothing that talks about percentage.

 JANA BAKER: I have.
 I have.